-Brazil prepares to bury Pelé in city he made soccer Mecca | Sports-Games
+Brazil prepares to bury Pelé in city he made soccer mecca | Sports-Games

 Forty-five years after Pelé played his last game, it's hard to imagine modern soccer, or Brazil, without him.

-"I am not a Santos fan, neither is my father.
+''I am not a Santos fan, neither is my father.
 But this guy invented Brazil's national team.
 He made Santos stronger, he made it big, how could you not respect him?
-He is one of the greatest people ever, we needed to honor him," she said.
+He is one of the greatest people ever, we needed to honour him,'' she said.

 The soccer great died Thursday at age 82 after a battle with cancer.
 He was the only player ever to win three World Cups.